-Our day starts in Alice Springs at the Chifley Alice Springs Resort at 7.30am where you will meet your guides for a pre-tour briefing and head for a “Welcome to Country” before exploring famous Simpsons Gap.
+Our day starts in Alice Springs at the Mercure Alice Springs Resort at 7.30am where you will meet your guides for a pre-tour briefing and head for a “Welcome to Country” before exploring famous Stanley Chasm.

+We travel to Ormiston Gorge which is one of the main highlights of the West MacDonnell Ranges National Park.
+Enjoy a beautiful and spectacular walk up to high escarpment overlooking the pound and then we descend into the pound.
 The walk takes you through a spinifex covered landscape.
-You will be amazed with extensive population of wildlife surrounding the many waterholes along the way.
-Upstream as you walk through the gorge rising spectacularly on either side are cliff faces which look like RED Lego blocks.
+You will be amazed at the extensive population of wildlife surrounding the many waterholes along the way.
+Upstream as you walk through the gorge rising spectacularly on either side are cliff faces which look like Red Lego blocks.
 You will see ancient pines, river red gums and you may even see the famous Sturt Desert rose.

-We head to our campsite to find our stand up touring tents erected and your overnight bags waiting in your tent.
-Enjoy freshly brewed coffee and tea when you arrive.
+We are very lucky to be able to take advantage of a campsite at beautiful Ormiston Gorge.
+Today we walk directly into our campsite to find our stand up touring tents erected and your overnight bags waiting in your tent.
+Take a dip in the refreshing waterhole before dinner, a great way to refresh after your day’s walk.
 Relax as a delicious dinner served with Australian wine is prepared for your enjoyment.
 Sit around the campfire, toast marshmallows and chat about the day’s adventure with your new friends.

 Climb 110 metres and descent 110 metres